-This crucial CHP unit is typically the last component to be completed in the construction of the digester system, meaning both projects found themselves with an immediate need to power their digester’s heating and electrical operations.
+This crucial CHP unit is typically the last component to be completed in the construction of the digester system, meaning both projects found themselves with an immediate solution to power their digester’s heating and electrical operations.

 Tasked with finding a quick, durable solution that perfectly fit the needs of the project, Powerhouse delivered two 50 HP Portable Boiler Rooms to each digester being constructed.
 Both of these portable boiler rooms were placed next to the newly constructed digesters, and hard piped to the heating loop within the digesters.

 Each portable boiler room supplied 80 GPM of Hydronic Hot Water with a supply temperature of 180o F. This hot water loop to the digester maintained a manure temperature perfect for producing the essential biogas and electricity.